Mudit0Jain/Practice-repository/README.md

 # Practice-repository
-Hello I am starting GitHub and currently exploring all its feature.
+Hello, I am starting GitHub and currently exploring all its features.